bereis01/rpsl_web/db/README.md

 ## as_sets

-Keys are AS set names.
+Keys are AS set names as strings.
 Returns the following object.

 ```json
 {